 9 Common Mistakes That Can Doom Your Retail Business

-I’ve read many interviews of store owners on their last days who often blame their store closing on the economy and online competition.
-But, what’s really happened in most instances is the owner and their managers made bad choices about crucial items, some even before they opened.
+I’ve read many interviews of store owners in their last days, who often blame their store closing on the economy and online competition.
+But what’s really happened in most instances is that the owners and their managers made bad choices about crucial items, some even before they opened.

 I don’t want that for you, so here are the nine common mistakes that doom a retail business:

 Wrong partner.
-The right partner can help you immensely, whether they are a side-by-side partner or a silent partner.
+The right partner can help you immensely, whether a side-by-side or a silent partner.
 But when you don’t do your due diligence of vetting each other, expectations may be wrong.
 Deadlines can be missed, and the great relationship you thought you had at the beginning frays.
-You need to make sure you know what the other brings to the table, what you’ll do with disagreements, and exactly who will do what.
+You need to know what the other brings to the table, what you’ll do with disagreements, and exactly who will do what.
 Your partner isn’t an employee you can fire easily.
-Opening a new business is a rush, but when that rush fades in a few months, you both need to be bound to each other in order to succeed.
+Opening a new business is a rush, but when that rush fades in a few months, you both need to be bound to each other to succeed.

 Enamored with your products.
-It’s wonderful to curate a great assortment of products from all over the world that aren’t easily found at the big box stores or online.
-What’s not wonderful is looking at your store full of merchandise and hearing customers tell you, “I love your store,” – but who refuses to pay full price to take any of your products home.
+It’s terrific to curate a great assortment of products from all over the world that aren’t easily found at the big box stores or online.
+What’s not wonderful is looking at your store full of merchandise and hearing customers tell you, “I love your store,” – but refusing to pay full price to take any of your products home.
 You need to sell the merchandise at full price.

 Not focusing on the fundamentals.
-Profit and loss, breakeven, and cash flow are the business's basics.
+The business's basics are profit and loss, breakeven, and cash flow.
 If you don’t want to learn those basics, that’s okay, but you’ll have to pay someone to do them for you.
 You need to be cognizant of your fundamentals, like retailers' profit margins, or you won’t have enough money to cover expenses…which can lead to stupid things like not making your employees quarterly tax payments…which can land you in jail.

 Hiring the wrong employees.
 It's great to have friends, but they shouldn't get a pass on standards and accountability.
-In fact, you should pass on hiring them.
+You should pass on hiring them.
 The best retailers get comfortable recruiting talent.
 That could be as simple as handing a restaurant server your business card and telling them, "If you'd like more hours, come see me.
-I think you'd do really well," to taking a couple of hours each month to shop stores and recruit.
+I think you'd do well," to taking a couple of hours each month to shop stores and recruit.

 Not managing the people.
 Your job isn’t to be the boss.
 Your job is to manage and train your people so they do better than you on your sales floor.
 Do that right, and you can build a business that is competitor-proof.
 Miss that opportunity for retail sales training, and they’ll either rob you blind or turn over so quickly that you’ll give up on training them… which is where many retailers find themselves today.
 You need to invest in your people, or they won’t invest their time or loyalty in you… that leads to them not investing in your customers… which leads to that For Lease sign.

 Not leading by a good example.
-Yes, work/life balance is important, but when you’re at work, you’re at work.
+Yes, work/life balance is essential, but when you’re at work, you’re at work.
 Letting your smartphone tie you back to your personal life when you should be working on your business is a real trap.
-Employees will see you and do likewise – or even worse, when you’re gone.
+Employees will see you and do likewise – or even worse when you’re gone.
 That means no long lunches, no bringing your three-year-old to work with you, no going home early.
-You need to balance your distractions, or you’ll end up with just a personal life and no business.
+You need to balance your distractions, or you’ll have just a personal life and no business.

 You can compete!